Doukhobors in Saskatchewan

 In 1907, the Canadian government, cancelled the agreement, requiring Doukhobors to abandon their villages for separate farmsteads.
 Some chose to comply with these requirements and stayed in Saskatchewan on their individual homesteads, while those who refused had their homesteads cancelled and subsequently resettled on purchased land in British Columbia, Alberta and elsewhere in Saskatchewan where they were able to continue their communal lifestyle.

 In 1899, Onya and Fedyor Perehudoff travelled with thousands of others of Doukhobor faith to land set aside for them in Western Canada.
 It was the single largest mass migration in Western Canada history.

-Thirty-two years earlier, when Onya Kabaroff wore this wedding ensemble for her marriage to Fedyor Perehudoff, there was no way of knowing that a new home in Canada was in their future.
+When Onya Kabaroff wore this wedding ensemble for her marriage to Fedyor Perehudoff, there was no way of knowing that a new home in Canada was in their future.
 Likely made for her by her mother, the wool and linen of this garment were homespun, while the cotton and other fabrics were purchased on an annual trip to a larger town.